 New Markets Tax Credits - Targeted investments in low-income communities which strive to generate permanent full-time jobs with opportunities for advancement for low-income individuals, provide vocational training for low-income individuals, bring goods and services to underserved communities and develop community facilities that provide educational, cultural, and recreational programming for residents of low-income communities.

-Learn more below and watch the videos to see how Baltimore and San Francisco renovated and reinvigorated communities using Tax Credit programs.
+Learn more below and watch the video to see how Baltimore renovated and reinvigorated communities using Tax Credit programs.